 - a member of the Armed Forces whereby they need to undertake a tour of duty which conflicts with school holidays

-Evidence of the exceptional circumstance will be requested.
+Evidence of exceptional circumstances will be requested.

 The Head Teacher’s decision is final.

 Each parent will be notified in writing of the Head Teacher’s decision.
-When the decision is made not to grant leave of absence in term time and the leave is taken without prior approval, or without application, the Academy will refer the matter to the Local Authority to consider the issue of a Penalty Notice.
+When the decision is made not to grant leave of absence in term time and the leave is taken without prior approval, or without application, the Trust will refer the matter to the Local Authority to consider the issue of a Penalty Notice.

-In making its recommendation, the Academy will have regard to the Penalty Notice Code of Conduct drawn up by the Local Authority which sets out measures to ensure consistency in the issuing of penalty notices.
+In making its recommendation, the Trust will have regard to the Penalty Notice Code of Conduct drawn up by the Local Authority which sets out measures to ensure consistency in the issuing of penalty notices.

-Where leave of absence is taken without application, this will be investigated in accordance with the Academy’s safeguarding and child missing from education procedures and may involve referral to the Local Authority Children’s Services and the police.
+Where leave of absence is taken without application, this will be investigated in accordance with the Trust safeguarding and child missing from education procedures and may involve referral to the Local Authority Children’s Services and the police.
 Fines may be issued.